bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 ## Is there enough interest to do the work?

-Speaker 0: 01:02:43

-So, okay, so there was like, for example, say Liana, right, Where they're trying to do some of this sort of fake covenants by just doing a bunch of pre-signed scripts.
+So, okay, so there was like, for example, say Liana, right, where they're trying to do some of this sort of fake covenants by just doing a bunch of pre-signed scripts.
 You know, zero interest from people really.
 I mean, realistically speaking, nobody cares, nobody's interested.
-So How do we get some of this apathy combated?
+So how do we get some of this apathy combated?
 Because nobody's going to do SIGNET.
 Nobody's going to try with fake coins.
 Is this like a whole other, let's make little videos, let's do this, let's do that.